P. J. Jones: 1990s

 Jones returned to the American Racing Series in 1990.
 Though with the same team, and utilizing the same March/Buick package, Jones failed to score a single race victory.
 Jones also had an unsuccessful foray into what is now the ARCA Menards Series West and a handful of forgettable trials at the wheel of a Ford Ranger in SCCA's Racetruck Challenge.

-His 1991 season began in GTP, running the 24 Hours of Daytona for Dan Gurney and his All American Racers squad, which fielded a Toyota-powered Eagle HF90 in the race, but his focus remained on the American Racing Series.
+Jones' 1991 season began in GTP, running the 24 Hours of Daytona for Dan Gurney and his All American Racers squad, which fielded a Toyota-powered Eagle HF90 in the race, but his focus remained on the American Racing Series.
 Jones scored two victories in twelve races, both on street circuits in Toronto and Denver, on route to a third place finish in the standings.
 Prior to the year's end, Jones participated in an ice race.

 In 1992, Jones became a full-fledged professional racing driver, now joining Gurney's team for a full season's run in IMSA GTP piloting the brand-new Eagle MkIII.
 As a rookie in prototype racing, Jones finished fourth in points with two wins, although he was outclassed by his more experienced teammate, Juan Manuel Fangio II, who took the series title.
 All American Racers retained Jones for 1993 and swept the championship and vice-championship positions in IMSA's GTP category with Jones trailing Fangio.
 Jones capitalized on his second year of GTP experience by winning the season-opening 24 Hours of Daytona along co-drivers Mark Dismore and Rocky Moran.
 Later in the season, Jones rewrote the track record of Lime Rock Park with a lap of 43.112 seconds, which stands as of 2024 as the fastest lap ever recorded at the track.

 Always willing to broaden his résumé, Jones participated in NASCAR Winston Cup action when such events did not conflict with his sports car exploits.
 While limited in stock car experience, Jones was able to qualify for six of the eleven races he entered, collecting a top ten finish at historic Watkins Glen International in the No. 9 Ford for Melling Racing.
 Jones also contested the Chili Bowl in 1993 and many other midget races in 1994, often with his brother Page.
 In the USAC Silver Crown Series event on the IRP facility, P.J. would score a respectable second-place finish behind Mike Bliss, then the dominant driver on that particular circuit, after starting from the pole position.